Coded Downlink Massive Random Access and a Finite de Finetti Theorem: Coding for Downlink Massive Random Access

-The achievable rates in \eqref{eq:keqb} and \eqref{eq:kneqb} have an intuitive explanation, as scheduling a user into one of the $b$ slots requires $\log(b)$ bits; so the minimum common message rate for scheduling $k$ users should scale as $k \log(b)$.
-It is remarkable that this common message rate is achieved using a code that does not specify exactly which user is scheduled into each slot.
+The achievable common message lengths in \eqref{eq:keqb} and \eqref{eq:kneqb} have an intuitive explanation, as scheduling a user into one of the $b$ slots requires $\log(b)$ bits; so the minimum common message length for scheduling $k$ users should scale as $k \log(b)$.

-A converse for these rates, which is tight to within a constant at large $n$, for the general case of $b \ge k$, can be obtained as follows:
+A converse for these common message lengths, which is tight to within a constant at large $n$, for the general case of $b \ge k$, can be obtained as follows:

 where $n$ is the total number of users.
 The proof uses a volume bound technique and is presented in Appendix \ref{app:converse_scheduling}.
 For any fixed $k$, the second term vanishes as $n \to \infty$.
-Therefore, for large $n$, the achievable rate \eqref{eq:keqb} and \eqref{eq:kneqb} are optimal to within a constant.
+Therefore, for large $n$, the achievable common message lengths \eqref{eq:keqb} and \eqref{eq:kneqb} are optimal to within a constant.

 In the context of scheduling for massive random access, a different problem is studied in \cite{scheduling}, where the BS can choose any schedule for the active users, as long as the slot assignments are non-colliding.
-In this case, assuming $b=k$, the common message rate can be further reduced by a $\log(k!)$ factor, because any of the $k!$ non-colliding schedules are equally allowable.
-This results in a common message rate of at most $(k+1) \log e$ bits as established in \cite{scheduling} and in agreement with the scaling in \eqref{eq:keqb}, where $R^*-\log(k!) \approx k \log e$.
+In this case, assuming $b=k$, the common message length can be further reduced by a $\log(k!)$ factor, because any of the $k!$ non-colliding schedules are equally allowable.
+This results in a common message length of at most $(k+1) \log e$ bits as established in \cite{scheduling} and in agreement with the scaling in \eqref{eq:keqb}, where $R^*-\log(k!) \approx k \log e$.